QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 ```
 The deploying process will be printed on the console log.

+NOTE pulling docker image may take a while on the first run.

 ## Check Status of Clusters

 If everything goes correctly, you will see from `deployer` console log that each cluster started successfully and peers connected to each other.